 An alternative to setting a specific web page as your start page is creating a start menu shortcut for them if you want to be able to open this pages with a single click.

 Let’s take again the example of the CNN stock forecast page from above.
 If you are currently viewing that specific page and you would like to create a shortcut in your start menu, click on the three dots menu in the top-right corner of Microsoft Edge and select “Pin to start”.

 From then on, a shortcut to that specific page will appear in your Windows 10 start menu.

-It will probably appear at the bottom of your start menu, which means you might have to scroll down some in order to reach it.
+It will probably appear at the bottom of your start menu, which means you might have to scroll down a little bit in order to reach it.
 Please refer to my article about organizing your Windows 10 start menu if you want to learn more about customizing the Windows 10 start menu.